meltano/files-superset/README.md

 # files-superset

+Note: This file-bundle is functional but is still Beta.
+Its intended for local instances only.
+Please test it out and provide feedback, contributions are always welcome too!

 Meltano project [file bundle](https://meltano.com/docs/command-line-interface.html#file-bundle) for [Superset](https://superset.apache.org/).
 These files were pulled from the [Superset docker guide](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose) with some minor adjustments.

 Files: